ncampa-loginvsi/LoginEnterpriseAutomation/Maintenance/Accounts/README.md

 * ```PathToCSV```: The filepath to a CSV file containing test user account information
 * ```Count```: The number of accounts to query (only requred if there are more than 1000 accounts in the Login Enterprise appliance)

 The CSV must have the following three columns, exactly as shown.
-If there is not an account with the exact username/ domain combination, it will return error 405.
+If there is not an account with the exact username/ domain combination, you will receive a 405 status code error.

 | Username    | Password            | Domain           |
 | ----------- | ------------------- |------------------|